-Here are some safe driving tips for when the weather turns against you.
+Here are some safe winter driving tips for when the weather turns against you.

 What to bring

-• Abrasive material such as sand, kitty litter, or floor mats (in case your vehicle gets stuck in snow)
+- Abrasive material such as sand, kitty litter, or floor mats (in case your vehicle gets stuck in snow)

-They also care to note that for longer journeys, bringing your own food and water is strongly recommended.
-While it may seem obvious, a dependable means of contacting someone for help in the case of an emergency (such as a satellite phone) is highly recommended as well, so don’t forget your cell phone.
+They also note that for longer journeys, bringing your own food and water is strongly recommended.
+While it may seem obvious, a means of contacting someone for help in the case of an emergency is highly recommended as well, so don’t forget your cell phone.

 Driving in the snow

 Driving in snowy or icy weather has its own set of pitfalls to look out for.
 Many people want to know by how much to reduce their speed in the snow.
-The AAA again offers helpful some tips:
+The AAA again offers some helpful tips: